AdHoc-Protocol/AdHoc-protocol/README.md

 If you modify the layout and close the browser without saving, a `my_protocol_description.unsaved_layout` file will be created, containing the layout before closing.
 You can rename this file to `my_protocol_description.layout` to use it, if you accidentally closed without saving.

-## `.proto` or directory path
+## `.proto` or path to a directory

-The path to a directory indicates that the task is converting files in the [Protocol Buffers](https://developers.google.com/protocol-buffers) format to format of the AdHoc `protocol description`.
+Indicates that the task is converting files in the [Protocol Buffers](https://developers.google.com/protocol-buffers) format to format of the AdHoc `protocol description`.

 <details>
  <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>